Liquor Act 2019: Riley Review

 In October 2017, the Riley review into alcohol legislation in the territory was published.
 The report recommended sweeping changes to the Liquor Act 1978.

 Impact

 Initially there was a community backlash against the act - several Territory Labor Party members of the Legislative Assembly acknowledged that communication around the act had not been handled well, that the party was 'in a muddle'.

 Three years after the introduction of the policy, a review painted a mixed picture of the success of minimum unit pricing, noting that the COVID-19 pandemic had creating confounding factors which meant all available results were significantly reduced.

 The increase of the price from the initial value of AU$1.30 to AU$1.50 gave researchers a second chance to study the impact of the increased minimum price.

 Repeal

-The act was repealed in 2025 by the Liquor Legislation Amendment (Repeal of Minimum Pricing) Act 2025.
+Provisions relating to minimum pricing of alcohol were repealed in 2025 by the Liquor Legislation Amendment (Repeal of Minimum Pricing) Act 2025.